The Ten Best Beach Camping Spots in Queensland

 For proximity to Brisbane and stunning scenery, make North Stradbroke Island your pick.
-There's a stack of beachside campsites and among the best is Cylinder.
+There are a stack of beachside campsites and among the best is Cylinder.
 Pack your board — there are waves.
-When you're done with ruling the surf, go koala-spotting, stroll along North Gorge walk or play pool with watery panoramas at Beach Hotel.
-Facilities are pretty posh: you can count on showers, toilets, barbecues, picnic tables and nearby cafes and restaurants.
+When you're done with ruling the surf, go koala spotting, stroll along North Gorge walk or play pool with watery panoramas at the Beach Hotel.
+Facilities are pretty posh — you can count on showers, toilets, barbecues, picnic tables and nearby cafes and restaurants.
 Book before you go.

 Tossing up between waves and still water?
-Go to Inskip — a 500-metre wide peninsula — and you won't have to decide.
-Spend all morning fumbling about on your board and all arvo proving nothing on your lilo.
-When you need coffee and people, Rainbow Beach is just 15 minutes' drive away (check out our weekender's guide here).
-The campground is divided into seven sections — four of which are named after local shipwrecks — with varying levels of accessibility and comfort.
-You're welcome to take your dog, as long as he/she sticks to the leash.
+Go to Inskip Recreation Area — a 500-metre wide peninsula — and you won't have to decide.
+Spend all morning fumbling about on your board and all arvo doing nothing on your lilo.
+When you need coffee and people, Rainbow Beach is just a 15-minute drive away (check out our weekender's guide here for things to do in town).
+The campground is divided into four sections, which are named after local shipwrecks, with varying levels of accessibility and comfort.
+You're welcome to take your dog, as long as he or she sticks to the leash and watches out for crocs (as should you).
 Reservations are necessary.

-If you're on a beach camping safari, make World Heritage-listed Fraser Island your next stop after Inskip — boats for the biggest sand island in the world leave from Rainbow Beach.
-There are plenty of campsites and your choice will depend partly on how scared — or not scared — of dingoes you are.
+If you're on a beach camping safari, make World Heritage-listed Fraser Island your next stop after Inskip — boats for the biggest sand island in the world leave from Rainbow Beach and take just ten minutes.
+There are over 30 campsites and your choice will depend partly on how scared — or not scared — of dingoes you are.
 To sleep within a dingo deterrent fence, book at Central Station, Dundubara, Lake Boomanjin or Waddy Point.
 For epic sunrises, pitch at Eastern Beach.
 For a wilder adventure, go for Western Beach or Great Sandy Cape.
 Whichever you choose, there are all sorts of escapades to be had, including swimming in Champagne Pools and Lake McKenzie to wandering along Seventy-Five Mile Beach.

 To the west of Whitsunday Island lies South Molle Island, a laidback refuge that has managed to fly under the radar of commercialisation.
 Its most popular campsite is Sandy Bay, a peaceful stretch of sand on the west coast, with room for 36 campers.
 Get active on hiking and mountain biking tracks or relax into some gentle beachcombing.
 The northern end of Sandy Bay is a lovely spot for snorkelling — do be mindful of stingers, though.
 To reach South Molle Island, catch a ferry from Airlie Beach or Shute Harbour.
 Campsite facilities are limited to toilets and picnic tables.

 Another convenient trip from Brisbane is Moreton Island, just north of Stradbroke.
-The Wrecks campground is a short walk from the ferry landing and, as the name suggests, is within view of a series of shipwrecks.
+The Tangalooma Wrecks campground is a short walk or drive (via 4WD) from the ferry landing and, as the name suggests, is within view of a series of shipwrecks.
 The difference between these and most others along Australia's east coast is they were deliberately sunk to create a break wall.
-Happily, they make for excellent snorkelling and diving too.
+Happily, they make for excellent snorkelling and diving, too.
 Moreton Island National Park is home to miles of pristine beaches, rocky headlands, creeks, lagoons and wildflowers.
 Facilities consist of cold showers, hybrid toilets and untreated running water.
-Book online or over the phone.
+Book in advance.

 If your camping vision involves starting your day with a swim and ending it with a three-course feast, then get out your pegs at Coolum Beach Caravan Park.
 You'll have direct access to patrolled surf, as well as to all the luxuries of bricks-and-mortar living just across the road in Coolum's town centre.
-Try Harvest or Raw Energy for eats and Gelato Mio for dessert.
+Try Canteen or Raw Energy for eats and Gelato Mio for dessert.
 Stay long enough to check out the local area, especially Noosa National Park.
-Facilities are top-notch: expect hot showers, toilets, a camp kitchen, a laundry and wifi.
+Facilities are top-notch — expect hot showers, toilets, a camp kitchen, laundry and wifi.